 Hernias are also more likely to occur as you age, if you have a family history of hernias, if you have had a hernia before and are more common in men than in women.

 You get a hernia when tissue or an organ, such as your intestine, pushes or bulges through a weak spot in your muscle wall.
 This bulging tissue creates a lump that tends to be painful or uncomfortable when you cough or strain.

 Hernia repair surgery is the world’s most common surgical procedure.
 The surgery can help to relieve pain, return the hernia abdominal organs to their correct place and, strengthen the weak muscle area.

-A hernia operation usually takes around an hour as a day case procedure.
-It can be performed by:
+A hernia operation can be performed by:

 • Open surgery – under local or general anaesthetic, an incision usually around 2.5 to 3 inches is made to your skin near your hernia and your surgeon will push your hernia back into your abdomen.
 The incision is then either stitched closed or much more commonly a mesh is placed over the hole and fixed using fine stitches.
 The mesh acts like a scaffold and your own tissue will grow through the mesh to reinforce the weakened area without putting tension on the surrounding tissues.